 , 17th-century Mughal-style red sandstone mosque with 40m high minarets, it is one of the largest mosques in India, it was also built by Mughal emperor Shah Jahan between 1644 and 1656.

 , is an Arc de Triomphe-style war memorial on the eastern edge of the ‘ceremonial axis’ of New Delhi.

 Lotus Temple, the Bahá'í House of Worship in New Delhi, a Bahá'í House of Worship is a gathering place where people of all religions may worship God without denominational restrictions.

 Image: Alexander Savin

-Lotus Temple, religious site and the Bahá'í Mother Temple of the Indian subcontinent.
+in Delhi is a religious site and the Bahá'í Mother Temple on the Indian subcontinent.

-Akshardham, the spiritual-cultural complex displays thousand years of traditional Hindu and Indian culture, it features beside a water show and a cultural boat ride, an IMAX film on the early life of Swaminarayan as the teenage yogi.
+, the spiritual-cultural complex shows thousand years of traditional Hindu and Indian culture, it features besides a water show and a cultural boat ride, an IMAX film on the early life of Swaminarayan as the teenage yogi.

-Chandni Chowk, busy shopping area in the heart of Old Delhi, near Delhi Junction railway station, a market full of spices, dried fruit, silver jewelry, and traditional Indian sweets.
+, is a busy shopping area in the heart of Old Delhi, near the Delhi Junction railway station, a market full of spices, dried fruit, silver jewelry, and traditional Indian sweets.

-Lodi Gardens, city park in New Delhi, interspersed with 15th century architecture.
+is a city park in New Delhi, a popular recreation place for locals, interspersed with 15th-century architecture.

-National Zoological Park, Delhi's zoo near the Old Fort with a motley collection of animals and birds.
+, Delhi's zoo near the Old Fort has a motley collection of animals and birds.